 There are times when you get to see the water and other times in the same spot lies nothing but Casuarina trees and creeper sand dunes.
 The reason for this occurrence is that the sea water recedes around 5 kms during low tide and reappears to the shore during high tide every day.
 This is a rare phenomenon not witnessed by many till date.

-Here is a spooky natural wonder added to our list.
+Here is a spooky natural wonder added to our list of natural wonders of India.
 These scary Aleya Ghost Lights are found in the swamps of West Bengal.
 This unexplained and mysterious phenomenon makes it is a curious paranormal destination for travelers.
 Various gloomy and scary tales are narrated by local villagers, in evidence of the place’s haunted nature.
 These colourful glowing lights are another riddle of nature, still unsolved by human beings!